Complimentary credit audit, tips and questions

 Depending on your situation, a lump-sum withdrawal may be better suited for your needs.
 Understanding the differences is the first step in making a loan decision that is best for you.

 Home Equity Loan (HEL) – A home equity loan lets you borrow a fixed amount in one lump sum, secured by the equity of your home.
-The loan amount you will qualify for will depend on your Loan to Value ratio, credit history, verifiable income, and payment term.
+The loan amount you will qualify for will depend on your Loan-to-value ratio, credit history, verifiable income, and payment term.
 These types of loans have a fixed interest rate, which is often 100% deductible on your taxes.

-Home Equity Line of Credit (HELOC) – A home equity line of credit is not so much a loan, but a revolving credit line permitting you to borrow money as you need it with your home as collateral.
-Applicants are typically approved based on a percentage of their home’s appraised value and then subtracting the balance owed on your existing mortgage.
+Home Equity Line of Credit (HELOC) – A home equity line of credit is not a loan, but a revolving credit line permitting you to borrow money as you need it with your home as collateral.
+Applicants are typically approved based on a percentage of their home’s appraised value and then subtracting the balance owed on their existing mortgage.
 Things like credit history, debts, and income are also considered.
 Plans may or may not have regulations on minimum withdrawals and balances, as well as a variable interest rate.

 Before tapping into your home’s equity, it’s important to weigh the pros and cons of each type of loan for your situation.
 Because your home equity line of credit and loan involves your most important asset – your home – the decision should be considered carefully.
 Is a second mortgage better than a credit card or a secured loan?
 If you’re not 100% sure, talk to a finance specialist before putting your home at risk.